 Treating and Preventing Stones With Diet:

 Before trying out a preventative diet for your pet, it is important to know what kind of stones your cat or dog forms.
+Some types of stones can be treated with Ursodiol and other meds while others need a different treatment option.
 Here are the main types of stones, and the diets associated with them for treatment and prevention:

 1. Calcium Oxalate: